 The Antarctic (or Antarctica) Circle is one of the five major circles or parallels of latitude that mark maps of the Earth.

 Shown on the image above with a dashed red line, this parallel of latitude sits at approximately 66.33° south of the Equator.
-It marks the northern limit of the area within which, for one day or more each year, the sun does not set or rise.
+It marks the northern limit of the area within which, for one day or more each year, the sun does not set nor does it rise.

 The length of continuous day or night increases southward from the Antarctic Circle, mounting to six months at the South Pole.